 In the Office

-“Unfortunately, in 2012 a lot of us are sitting at our computers most of the time,” says Rebecca Manno, MD, assistant professor of medicine at the Johns Hopkins University School of Medicine and a member of the faculty of its Arthritis Center.
+“Unfortunately, a lot of us are sitting at our computers most of the time,” says Rebecca Manno, MD, assistant professor of medicine at the Johns Hopkins University School of Medicine and a member of the faculty of its Arthritis Center.
 That may mean less strain on the knees, but a lot more on the neck, back, wrists, and hands.

 If you have an office job, you probably spend at least 7 hours a day on most days sitting at your desk.
 “That makes your work space incredibly important to your joint health,” says Manno.
 Set up your desk, chair, and computer with your OA in mind: